curl/curl/docs/ECH.md

 - There is also an issue related to so-called middlebox compatibility mode.
   [middlebox compatibility issue](https://github.com/wolfSSL/wolfssl/issues/6774)

-### Code changes to support WolfSSL
+### Code changes to support wolfSSL

 There are what seem like oddball differences:

-- The DoH URL in``$HOME/.curlrc`` can use `1.1.1.1` for OpenSSL but has to be `one.one.one.one` for WolfSSL.
+- The DoH URL in``$HOME/.curlrc`` can use `1.1.1.1` for OpenSSL but has to be `one.one.one.one` for wolfSSL.
 The latter works for both, so OK, we us that.
-- There seems to be some difference in CA databases too - the WolfSSL version does not like ``defo.ie``, whereas the system and OpenSSL ones do.
+- There seems to be some difference in CA databases too - the wolfSSL version does not like ``defo.ie``, whereas the system and OpenSSL ones do.
 We can ignore that for our purposes via ``--insecure``/``-k`` but would need to fix for a real setup.
 (Browsers do like those certificates though.)

 Then there are some functional code changes:

-- tweak to ``configure.ac`` to check if WolfSSL has ECH or not
+- tweak to ``configure.ac`` to check if wolfSSL has ECH or not
 - added code to ``lib/vtls/wolfssl.c`` mirroring what's done in the OpenSSL equivalent above.
-- WolfSSL does not support ``--ech false`` or the ``--ech pn:`` command line argument.
+- wolfSSL does not support ``--ech false`` or the ``--ech pn:`` command line argument.

 The lack of support for ``--ech false`` is because wolfSSL has decided to always at least GREASE if built to support ECH.
-In other words, GREASE is a compile time choice for wolfSSL, but a runtime choice for OpenSSL or boringssl.
+In other words, GREASE is a compile time choice for wolfSSL, but a runtime choice for OpenSSL or BoringSSL.
 (Both are reasonable.)

 ## Additional notes